 That’s where this beautiful turkey came about from a wonderful place called Lettuce Cook.
 Catchy name, right?
 They did such an awesome job.
 It turned out so perfect.
 So if you’re in the Fort Worth, Texas area go check them out.
 Not only do they do cratering they have gourmet meals ready to pick up and go.

 This is where doing a Facebook invite comes in handy.
 Everyone can tell what they are bringing so no one brings the same thing and people can get a preview of the menu.

 So what I did I bought some folding tables and chairs.
 The reason I bought and didn’t rent is because I plan on using all these again in the future.
 By the time you rent these twice you could have just bought some.
 They actually aren’t that expensive if you shop around.

 If you haven’t followed my blog before then you should know I’m a very crafty person.
 I love making stuff.
 So I made up some napkin holders and center pieces and even threw some floral arrangements together.
 Being able to do these things yourself does save you money.

-I got these cute tin milk containers and then just used my Cricut to make names out of vinyl.
+I got these cute tin milk containers from hobby lobby and then just used my Cricut to make names out of vinyl.
 Added a little fake floral and there you go.

-You don’t have to spend a lot on decor either.
-I bought my plates and chargers straight from dollar tree.
-My table clothes and cloth napkins from Amazon for cheap.
+Also bought extra large table clothes to match.
 Fair warning ask your dry cleaning how much they will charge to do your table clothes because 3 of them cost me $77.
 If I would have know that I would have pulled out my iron and did it myself.

 All in all I feel the event turned out nice and everyone had a good time.
 Be sure and have containers for people to take home leftovers because believe you will have some.
 People love opening up the refrigerator and seeing they can have thanksgiving all over again the next morning.